Haaland Leads Man City Revival To Beat Chelsea

 The English champions must beat Club Brugge on Wednesday to reach the playoff round after collapsing from 2-0 up to lose 4-2 at Paris Saint-Germain in midweek.

+"After (conceding the goal), emotionally, we came back," said Guardiola.
+"It's really, really important for our final Wednesday and for the next games."

-Guardiola reacted by throwing in new signings Khusanov and Omar Marmoush for their debuts.
+Guardiola threw in new signings Khusanov and Omar Marmoush for their debuts.

+But that decision backfired spectacularly in the case of Khusanov inside three minutes.

+The first ever Uzbek to play in the Premier League did not properly connect with an attempted header back towards his own goal and Nicolas Jackson pounced to tee up Madueke for a tap in.

 Legal Disclaimer: